UwUOcha/minefetch/README.md

 Paper 1.21 +

-You can add an ascii.txt file to the plugin directory and edit messages on config.yml
+You can customize the default ASCII art by adding an ascii.txt file to the plugin directory.
+You can also edit the displayed messages in the config.yml file.